AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/03.tasker/docs.en.md

 `server:[name]` – where `[name]` is the name of the outbound proxy from the list.

-Or you can configure server settings manually:
+Or you can configure server parameters manually:

 `server:[type=…&host=…&port=…&username=…&password=…&udp=…&trust=…]`.